inivekin/abosa/abosa.typ

 Deathlessness was unintended,
-nae what I meant, but it's my fault, you'd nae enjoy life extended, rather endure as default.
+nae what I meant, but it's my fault, you'd nae enjoy life extended, rather endure it as default.
+Wi tentacled convulsing splines aboot a snarling hircine keen, what once was calm an serpentine is shredded intae frenzy scene.
-Nau startled an stimulated
+As startled an stimulated,
-an strangled amongst the cording an misled tae think you're hated wi more darkness on unboarding.
+an strangled amongst the cording, you're misled tae think you're hated wi more darkness on unboarding.
+Offered self as carrion thrall, tae aggression you're parading, hushed nae bass in clarion call, nor the starkness o your shading.
 Excess beating o erry hit
 I guess is slice o what am owed, but rage an fear causing it should never hae been so bestowed.
-What could be calm an serpentine is shredded intae frenzy scene o tentacled convulsing splines aboot a snarling hircine keen.
-Offered self as carrion thrall, tae aggression you're parading, hushed nae bass in clarion call, nor the starkness o your shading.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1056)[```none
+The damage forwarded tae cave
+betrays the love o one afraid,
+the walls display penance I crave,
+the debt I owe it has half paid.
 The channelling o faults foray
 nae dissipates the blame delayed,
 but re-enslaves one tae the fray
 tae reproduce the hurt I made.
-The damage forwarded tae cave
-betrays the love o one afraid,
-the walls display penance I crave,
-the debt I owe it has half paid.
 By feel o your unsharpened tine,
 am seeing your benevolence,
 the weaker hurt still carries sign,
 regrets stick in idempotence.
 Were you nae held so far aloft,
 if I had known you'd sleep till fall,
-wi your breath so distant an soft,
+wi breath o yours distant an soft,
-please believe, I'd keep on, I'd crawl...
+would you believe, I'd reach, I'd crawl...?
 Its frustrating you still suffer,
 as you had suffered me, the fool,
-this punishment isnae buffer,
+self-punishment isnae buffer,
 my prostrating is just as cruel.
-I'll gie you everythin tae take
+I'll gie you errythin tae take
 I make this pledge, I'll let you loose,
 I ken the edge a gem can make,
 I'll free you're limbs, then you can choose.
 Once free I'd hope that you'd nae leave,
-aye, its fair that you gripe an seethe,
+although its fair you gripe an seethe,
 but losing you would do me grief,
 you have my air I need tae breathe.
-Ave open haun fae you in wait
+Ave open haun fae you in wait,
 my company is yours tae drop,
 fae all I care, if am too late,
 the spins o far off stars can stop.